jdieramon/BlueberryProject/README.md

-# Blueberry Project

-Collection of packages, scripts and data related to [our](http://www.ars.usda.gov/pandp/people/people.htm?personid=4849) research on Blueberry.
+Collection of packages, scripts and data related to our research on Blueberry.
+The blueberry research project is led by Dr. Lisa J. Rowland at USDA-ARS. (http://www.ars.usda.gov/pandp/people/people.htm?personid=4849)
 <br>

 ## Optimal Plan